Microscopic screening theory for excitons in two-dimensional materials: A bridge between effective models and ab initio descriptions: Methods

 \subsection{Bethe--Salpeter equation}

-Excitons in semiconductors and insulators play a crucial role in determining their optical properties, particularly in the frequency range corresponding to sub-gap energies.
-These excitonic effects can only be accurately described by accounting for electron--electron and electron--hole interactions beyond the mean-field level.
-Such interactions are mediated by the Coulomb potential, which, in a crystalline material, is screened due to charge polarization.
-This screening is quantified by the dielectric function we have been analyzing throughout this work.
-Due to the Coulomb attraction between the electron and the hole, they can form a bound excitonic state $|X\rangle$ with an energy $E_X$ lying within the bandgap of the material.
-We assume that the excitonic state can be expressed as a linear combination of unbound electron--hole pair states, where the electron occupies a single-particle state in a conduction band $c$ and the hole corresponds to an absence of an electron in a valence band $v$.
-Formally, $|X\rangle = \sum_{\bk,v,c} A_{vc}(\bk) c^\dagger_{c,\bk} c_{v,\bk} |\mathrm{FS}\rangle$, where the sum runs over pairs of valence and conduction bands, and only vertical transitions (same $\bk$) are considered.
-Here, $|\mathrm{FS}\rangle$ denotes the ground state of the semiconductor or insulator (the Fermi sea).
-The exciton energy $E_X$ can be determined by solving the BSE, which, within the Tamm--Dancoff approximation, reads~\cite{Grosso_Parravicini_2014}:
+We assume that the excitonic state can be expressed as a linear combination of unbound electron--hole pair states, where the electron occupies a single-particle state in a conduction band $c$ and the hole corresponds to the absence of an electron in a valence band $v$.
+Formally, $|X\rangle = \sum_{\mathbf{k},v,c} A_{vc}(\mathbf{k}) c^\dagger_{c,\mathbf{k}} c_{v,\mathbf{k}} |\mathrm{FS}\rangle$, where the sum runs over pairs of valence and conduction bands, and only vertical transitions (same $\mathbf{k}$) are considered.
+Here, $|\mathrm{FS}\rangle$ denotes the ground state of the semiconductor or insulator (the Fermi sea), \markup{and $c^{\dagger}/c$ denotes the fermionic creation/annihilation operator}.
+The exciton energy $E_X$ can then be determined by solving the BSE, which, within the Tamm--Dancoff approximation, reads~\cite{Grosso_Parravicini_2014}:

-Here, the first term on the left-hand side (LHS) accounts for the vertical transition between single-particle states and the second one, accounting for the electron--hole interaction, is quantified by matrix elements of the many-body interaction kernel $K = -(D-X)$, that includes a direct term $D$ and an exchange term $X$.
+Here, the first term on the left-hand side accounts for the vertical transition between single-particle states (we assume these to be the KS eigenstates, where the quasi-particle corrections are already included).
+The second one accounts for the electron--hole interaction, is quantified by matrix elements of the many-body interaction kernel $K = -(D-X)$, that includes a direct term $D$ and an exchange term $X$.
 For instance, the direct term writes

 in the approximation of static screening.
-The exchange term is obtained by simply exchanging $c',\bk'$ with $v,\bk$.
+The exchange term is obtained by simply exchanging $c',\mathbf{k}'$ with $v,\mathbf{k}$.
 Unlike the BSE derived from MBPT, where the exchange term is typically treated as unscreened, our approach does not require the exchange term to be unscreened, as justified in Ref.~\onlinecite{Alex_Xatu_2024}.

 We model the static screened potential through the dielectric function in momentum space that we have computed previously.
 The relation between the screened Coulomb potential and the bare one is established through a Dyson equation, analogous to Eq.~\eqref{eq:Dyson_eq_chi}, that within RPA writes~\cite{Cohen_Louie_2016}